MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-setup-guide/regions.md

 When you design your strategy to use Microsoft Azure, you can choose from many Azure regions around the world.
 Region selection is a key part of your overall cloud adoption strategy.
 Each [Azure region](https://azure.microsoft.com/global-infrastructure/geographies/) has specific characteristics, so it's essential to choose the best regions for your Azure resources.

-> [!NOTE]
-> If you're migrating existing workloads from an on-premises datacenter into Azure, there are some additional considerations when you select a region.
-For more information, see [Select Azure regions for a migration](../../migrate/azure-best-practices/multiple-regions.md).

-## Understand Azure region types
+## Understand Azure region architectures and resilience

 Different Azure regions have different characteristics.
 Two common ways that Azure regions vary are around their use of availability zones, and whether they have a paired region.
 Also, some regions are operated by sovereign entities in particular countries.
+The *region architecture* refers to how a specific region is designed and the overall regional capabilities it provides.

 To learn more about how Azure regions work, see [What are Azure regions and availability zones?](/azure/reliability/availability-zones-overview).

 ### Availability zones